 I taught myself how to knit in my adult years.
 I had become a bit more of an intermediate crocheter, so I thought I could easily take on knitting.
 I did pick up knitting pretty well, but I decided to take on a more of a difficult project as my first project.
 I wanted to knit my niece-on-the-way a baby blanket from corner to corner, needless to say, it came out lopsided and took me a really long time to make.
-Since then I made some small knit projects that faired much better, but my interest didn’t taken off like my interest for crochet.
+Since then I made some small knit projects that faired much better, but my interest didn’t take off like my interest for crochet.
 So it went to way side for awhile, but then more recently, with the aide of the internet, I picked knitting back up and love it!
 I can’t put it down.
 I also found that I was knitting continental which might have had a lot to do with why it finally made sense for me.
 Continental knitting is a lot easier to adapt to for a native crocheter.
 I also started by using thicker yarn and bigger needles so the projects were much faster.
 I have since made several knitting patterns and completed many knitting projects.

 I also spend way too much time on Pinterest and love to make general crafts.
 Sometimes I use those crafts for staging a photoshoot or to use as props in a photo session.
 Sometimes it is just general crafts to do with the kids or home decoration.
 I just love to find ways to be creative.
 But with any of my hobbies, I find them relaxing and a great creative outlet!